Alex1607/DiscordMinesweeperScript/README.md

 After you done setting up nodejs and / or changed the variables to your needs you can generate the field using `node run.js`

-The output can then directly pasted into discord.
+The output can then be directly pasted into discord.